Nuklai/nuklaivm/docs/how_to_add_new_action.md

 ![How actions are executed](./how_actions_are_executed.png)

-Let's go through the process of adding a new action to a hypervm by implementing a "unstake_validator" action.
+Let's go through the process of adding a new action to a hypervm by implementing a "Withdraw Validator Stake" action.
 We need to add functionality to both the core vm code and also include it as part of RPC API so external users can interact with the VM easily.

 ## HyperVM